baxri/haccp/README.md

 ## Generating Signed APK

-There is a complete guide get apk from this source
+There is a complete guide get apk from the github source

 [Generating Signed APK](https://facebook.github.io/react-native/docs/signed-apk-android.html)